Staying fit, active, and mentally healthy is crucial for senior citizens to maintain a good quality of life.

-Many older Americans simply stop moving as much as they age.
-Park further away from the store, take the stairs if possible, and even stand to do everyday tasks to engage your core and improve circulation, both important parts to avoiding falls in your older years.
+Many older Americans stop moving as much as they age.
+Park further away from the store, take the stairs if possible, and even stand to do everyday tasks to engage your core and improve circulation, both important parts of avoiding falls in your older years.

 2. Fitness Tracking & Pedometers

 For many, the key to staying fit and active has been wearing a pedometer.
 Set goals & chart your steps to turn fitness into a fun game.